rajeetrautela/go-api-application/README.md

 Ensure your PostgreSQL database is running and accessible. gRPC server must be implemented and running for file uploads to work.
 Cron jobs are started automatically in the background.
+Also make sure to update SMTP config to make the emailing funtionality works.

 📃 License
 MIT License